-2. Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 96 hours before departure from the first embarkation point.
-The certificate must be in English.
+4. Passengers must have a printed negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+The test result must be in English.

-3. A completed “Health Declaration Form” must be presented upon arrival.
-The form can be obtained at https://www.caa.lk/en/special-notices-for-covid-19 or upon arrival at the Immigration counters.
+5. A completed “Health Declaration Form” must be presented upon arrival.
+The form can be obtained at https://www.caa.lk/en/special-notices-for-covid-19 or upon arrival.

-5. Passengers are subject to medical screening upon arrival.
+6. Passengers are subject to a COVID-19 PCR test upon arrival.

 Detailed Tourist Information

-Commercial airlines are operating outbound flights from Sri Lanka.
-Inbound flights operating for repatriations of Sri Lankan nationals are currently suspended.
+Commercial airlines are operating flights to and from Sri Lanka.

 Public gatherings such as exhibitions, conferences, parties, indoor and outdoor events, carnivals, musical shows and processions have been banned.